• Skip to main content

 How to Disable Wi-Fi with Sky Q and Use Ethernet Instead

-Despite Sky Q boxes being equipped with Ethernet ports many Sky engineers set boxes up to use Wi-Fi even when Ethernet is available.
-Using Wi-Fi to transport bandwidth-intensive media to fixed devices makes absolutely no sense and wastes valuable 5 GHz spectrum.
-Here is how to disable Wi-Fi on Sky Q boxes to use Ethernet instead.
+Despite Sky Q boxes being equipped with Ethernet ports, many Sky engineers set boxes up to use Wi-Fi even when Ethernet is available.
+Using Wi-Fi to transport bandwidth-intensive media to fixed devices makes absolutely no sense.
+Your Sky Q boxes can interfere with your own Wi-Fi network or take away valuable spectrum that your Wi-Fi network cannot use.
+Here is how to disable Wi-Fi on Sky Q boxes (main and mini boxes) to use Ethernet instead.
 It’s more reliable and can potentially free up four 20 MHz Wi-Fi channels for your own Wi-Fi network to improve speeds and performance.

 How to disable Wi-Fi on your Sky Q boxes